AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Baseline Methods

-The non-sequential baselines include representative interaction exploration methods in deep learning recommender systems.
-MLP~\cite{covington2016deep} and Wide \& Deep~\cite{cheng2016wide} are early attempts of deep learning recommender systems.
-DeepFM~\cite{guo2017deepfm}, DCN~\cite{wang2017deep} and xDeepFM~\cite{lian2018xdeepfm} enumerate interactions of bounded degrees and combine the feature interactions with MLP via shortcut connection while IPNN~\cite{qu2016product} and FibiNet~\cite{huang2019fibinet} directly apply interactions to MLP.
-AutoCross~\cite{luo2019autocross} and AutoFIS~\cite{liu2020autofis} are the recently-proposed AutoML-oriented methods, which automatically find the useful cross features for linear part or important weighted interactions in FM.
+The baseline methods in the non-sequential scenario include representative interaction exploration methods in deep learning-based recommender systems.
+YouTube DNN~\cite{covington2016deep} and Wide \& Deep~\cite{cheng2016wide} are early attempts of deep learning recommendation methods.
+DeepFM~\cite{guo2017deepfm}, DCN~\cite{wang2017deep} and xDeepFM~\cite{lian2018xdeepfm} enumerate interactions of bounded degrees and combine the feature interactions with MLP via shortcut connection, while IPNN~\cite{qu2016product} and FibiNet~\cite{huang2019fibinet} directly use the feature interactions as the input of MLP.
+AutoCross~\cite{luo2019autocross}, AutoFIS~\cite{liu2020autofis} and AutoCTR~\cite{song2020towards} are the recently-proposed AutoML-oriented methods.
+They automatically find useful cross features, FM-based interactions, or aggregation modules in the recommendation model.